Hilary King, BA MSTAT Alexander Technique Teacher in North London 020 8341 3751 or 07463 724 447

 Unless you are just recovering from an illness or injury, you would be well to note Dr Barlow’s words in his useful description of using wall work If you find this position tiring after quite a short time, then you are indeed in a mis-used state’ ~ The Alexander Principle – Wilfred Barlow – p 117.

-• Before you straighten your legs again, inhibit, think and give yourself directions.
+• Before you straighten your legs again, pause, inhibit, think and give yourself directions.
 Take care not to push yourself upwards with your legs or pull your head back and over-arch your torso as you move.

-• Keep reminding yourself to have a free neck and allow your head to lead you into the upward movement, with your legs following your head.
+• Keep reminding yourself to have a free neck and allow your head to lead you into the upward movement with ease, your legs following your head.
 Think your back back towards the wall – don’t just push it back as ‘doing’ will just curl your spine and contract your abdomen.
 Ease your heels towards the floor.
 Allow your back to keep freely lengthening.

 What is your back like now?

-As you straighten your legs a slight arch will return to your spine but your back can keep being free and more lengthened than before – but did you tighten and over-arch, pulling your back away from the wall?
+As you straighten your legs a slight arch will return to your spine but your back can keep being free and more lengthened than before – but did you tighten and over-arch, pulling your back or pelvis away from the wall?
 Many people do so and this is one habit of mis-use that you can learn to let go of with this procedure.